edimaudo/hackathon_coding_challenges/climate_hackathon/readme.md

+## Overview
+WELCOME TO OUR CLIMATE HACKATHON DEDICATED TO A SUSTAINABLE FUTURE.
+This hackathon is about you.
+It's about me.
+It's about us and the Earth.
+It's a hackathon about respect for the environment and to stand united for the climate, through our way of living.
+This is about sustainability.
+Nothing else can be more important.

+Developers of all background and skills are welcome to participate, and we’re looking forward to your innovative contributions for an even more sustainable world.

+The environmental challenges are many, each with its own complexity.
+In some areas we have come a long way, in other areas the humanity has barely moved.

 ## WHAT TO BUILD:
 A software solution (completed or a prototype) using one or more technologies from Microsoft (including but not limited to Azure cloud, Power Platform, Microsoft 365) that solves one of the following challenges: